 Facebook Stalking As Discovery

 If you want to get a good appreciation for the procedural posture, here is the case.
 The whole thing started with a personal injury case.
-In March 2007, an 18 year was doing push-ups in a fire department driveway.
+An 18 year was doing push-ups in a fire department driveway.
 A police car pulled in and struck the man.
 As a result, he suffered a fractured femur and had to undergo a few different surgeries.
 He sued the police department, who is represented by attorneys Robertelli and Adamo.

 The attorneys ask their paralegal to take a look at Plaintiff’s Facebook page, which was open to the public.
 She saved information such as pictures, videos, and his comments on other people’s pages.
-The Plaintiff gets wise and made his profile private.
+The Plaintiff got wise and made his profile private.
 So Robertelli and Adamo ask the paralegal to send Plaintiff a friend request because, hey, random girl.
-All the while, Robertelli and Adamo are racking up information on the Plaintiff, including videos of him wrestling and partying, which they intend to use to impeach his claims of permanent injuries.
-So the parties show up to a deposition where Robertelli and Adamo ask how Plaintiff has been able to wrestle, party, and dance with such serious injuries.
+All the while, Robertelli, and Adamo are racking up information on the Plaintiff, including videos of him wrestling and partying, which they intend to use to impeach his claims of permanent injuries.
+So the parties show up to a deposition where Robertelli and Adamo ask how Plaintiff has wrestled, party, and dance with such severe injuries.